 The facades of the houses in Gouda are particularly picturesque as well as the open courtyards with some dating back as far as 1449.
 Gouda is one of those paces that you stroll around taking lots of pictures and people watch from a local café or eatery.
 A particularly relaxed day trip for people who love cheese and history!

-Known for its famous wax covered cheese, once favoured by the Dutch sailors on their voyages this quaint village has a lot to offer in terms of history, charm, and ambience.
+Known for its famous wax covered cheese, once favoured by the Dutch sailors on their voyages, this quaint village has a lot to offer in terms of history, charm, and ambience.

-If possible, try to visit Edam on Wednesday as the morning market is incredibly traditional and offers an insight into Dutch culture.
-It's particularly special in July and August when farmers bring the cheese by boat and horse into the town dressed in traditional garb.
-Not just about cheese, you'll find beautiful side streets with cafes and bakeries, and small shops to explore.
+If possible, try to visit Edam on Wednesday, as the morning market is incredibly traditional and offers an insight into Dutch culture.
+It's particularly special in July and August, when farmers bring the cheese by boat and horse into the town dressed in traditional garb.
+Not just about cheese, you'll find beautiful side streets with cafés and bakeries, and small shops to explore.

-It's just over an hour from Amsterdam on the train and you get to enjoy splendid views of the country as you go.
-You'll find yourself wanting to return to the Netherland’s second city for its laidback vibe, its cool skyline and its culinary wonders.
+It's just over an hour from Amsterdam on the train, and you get to enjoy splendid views of the country as you go.
+You'll find yourself wanting to return to the Netherlands' second city for its laid back vibe, its cool skyline and its culinary wonders.

 For great coffee shops and bars along the waterfront, head to Witte de Withstraat, the hip and young hub of the city.
 Make sure you walk along the river and take in the incredible' views before heading back to Amsterdam.

 Marken & Volendam

-Visiting these famous water towns makes this day trip easily accessible by bus although it can even be combined with a visit to nearby Edam.
+Visiting these famous water towns makes this day trip easily accessible by bus, although it can even be combined with a visit to nearby Edam.
 The trio makes up the aptly named picturesque 'Waterland' area.
 To get there you can take a direct bus to Volendam and then travel by local ferry to Marken which runs all year except when the lake is frozen.

-Seeing the Dutch way of life in these peaceful fishing towns is a welcome escape from the busy city of Amsterdam and it's hard to believe that you can reach such provincial areas within an hour.
-Aside from strolling the canals and relaxing in local cafes, many people take the trip to this area to see the nearby Zaanse Shans windmills for some iconic pictures.
+Seeing the Dutch way of life in these peaceful fishing towns is a welcome escape from the busy city of Amsterdam, and it's hard to believe that you can reach such provincial areas within an hour.
+Aside from strolling the canals and relaxing in local cafés, many people take the trip to this area to see the nearby Zaanse Shans windmills for some iconic pictures.